Great Lakes Theater: Notable moments

 In 2005, the GLTF won the Northern Ohio Live Magazine Award for Excellence in Theater and in 2006 won The Free Times Readers Choice Award for Best Performing Arts Group.
 Further accolades include the prestige as one of two Cleveland theaters, alongside the Cleveland Play House, with membership in the League of Resident Theaters, a designation that makes Cleveland only one of 11 US cities with that acclaim.

 "Festival" was eliminated from the title in 2011 to better reflect its September through May season and programming format.
-Having staged over 300 productions, the theater celebrated its 50th season in 2011-2012 and commemorated the milestone with a gala hosted at the InterContinental Hotel & Conference Center in April 2012.
+Having staged over 300 productions, the theater celebrated its 50th season in 2011-2012 and commemorated the milestone with a gala in April 2012.

+In 2025, Great Lakes Theater announced a partnership with nearby Oberlin Conservatory to allow students in the latter's musical theater program to audition for and perform in GLT productions.